sympy/SymPEPs/SymPEP-XXXX.md

 as long as they adhere to PEP guidelines and are compatible with the minimum Python version supported by SymPy.
 Nevertheless, these annotations must be structured according to ``.pyi`` files for type hinting purposes.

+### Supported Type Checkers

+The SymPy community is already using the ``mypy`` type checker for static type checking.
+However, there are other type checkers available, including ``pyright``, ``pytype``, and ``pyre``.
+The SymPy community is open to supporting other type checkers as well.
+And may receive requests from the community, if there are issues from other type checkers.

+However, we are not decided to add other type checkers to build integration progress.

 ### Using `S` for SymPy objects